HamidKhan1313/Chaiaurcode-React/README.md

- git checkout -b feature1 ---> to switch to a new branch git checkout main ---> to again switch to main branch git branch -d <branch name> --> to delete branch / also we cannot delete branch in which we stayed
+ git checkout -b feature1 ---> to switch to a new branch git checkout main ---> to again switch to main branch git branch -d <branch name> --> to delete branch / also we cannot delete branch in which we stayed git reset --> to delete changes on file git reset Head~1 ---> to reset head for one step git log --> to check all commits q --> is use for quite git reset <commit hash>  --> to go to directly of those commit/ when we use git log it give us yellow line code which is hash of commit git reset --hard --> to change as well in vs code